inf581-x20/mini-poker/README.md

 tdLearning represent the Q-learning algorithm covered in the course.

 ## play function
-play is the main function to run a mini-poker game between an attacker and an agent.
-It takes agent, attacker, display and human respectively as parameters.
-The display parameter is to print or not the final worth of the agent and the attacker, in the other hand the human parameter is to print the state of advancement of the game while playing against a human player.
+The "play" function is the primary function used to run a mini-poker game between an attacker and an agent.
+The function takes four parameters: "agent," "attacker," "display," and "human."
+The "display" parameter determines whether or not the final worth of the agent and attacker is printed.
+The "human" parameter is used to display the progress of the game when playing against a human player.